huberf/OneSelf/README.md

 1. Run `git clone https://github.com/huberf/OneSelf`
 2. Navigate there and you can begin the following steps (usually `cd OneSelf/`)

+### Proxy Collection
+Currently this server supports sending data to the Nomie 2 app as well as receiving data from Nomie 3 webhooks.
+*Warning* This feature is under development and the safety and robustness of the data collection is not guaranteed.
+The server can be found in `collection-server/server.py` and started by `python3 collection-server/server.py`

 ### MyFitnessPal
 1. Run `pip install myfitnesspal`.
 2. Set up your authentication information securely by running `myfitnesspal